-In Saola Animate, keyframes play a key role in building HTML5 animation.
-This article explains the Auto Keyframe mode – an automatic keyframing feature allowing generating keyframes in a flash.
+Keyframes play a key role in building HTML5 animation.
+This tutorial explains the Auto-Keyframe mode – an automatic keyframing feature letting you generate keyframes in a flash.

 You’re a keyframe artist when animating with Saola Animate.
-All you have to do is tell Saola Animate where you want to start and finish your animation by inserting keyframes.
-Each keyframe marks a point of time and specifies a value for a property.
+You insert keyframes to tell Saola Animate where you want to start and finish your animation.
+Each keyframe marks a point of time and specifies a property value.
 Then, Saola Animate creates a smooth change of that property over time.
 But Saola Animate offers more than that with the Auto-Keyframe mode.
 This mode enables you to generate keyframes automatically, thus speeding up your work.

-For more details about keyframes and HTML5 animation, see the articles below:
+For more details about keyframes and HTML5 animation, see the tutorials below:

 - Creating HTML5 Animation

-- Leveling Up Your HTML5 Animation with CSS Easing Functions
+- Levelling Up HTML5 Animation with CSS Easing

-The Auto Keyframe mode allows automatically recording keyframes when building animation.
-Thus, it prevents you from manually adding keyframes.
-Simply enable the Auto Keyframe mode, move the Playhead, and make an edit.
-Saola Animate itself inserts keyframes for any changed properties.
+The Auto-Keyframe mode allows automatically recording keyframes when building animation.
+Simply enable the Auto-Keyframe mode, move the Playhead, and make an edit.
+Saola Animate itself will insert keyframes for any changed properties.

-Let’s say you want an image to fade in a scene using automatic keyframing.
-Perform the following steps:
+Suppose you want an image to fade in a scene using automatic keyframing.
+Select the image and perform the following steps:

-Step 1: Click the Auto-Keyframe Mode button to turn on automatic keyframing.
-You can press the K key to shorten your time.
+Step 1: Press K or click the Auto-Keyframe Mode button to turn on automatic keyframing.

-Step 3: In the Properties pane, drag the Opacity slider to 0%.
-As an edit, this immediately records a keyframe at the Playhead position.
-A starting keyframe [Opacity, time: 0s, value: 0%] (1) appears at the zero second.
+Step 2: In the Properties pane, drag the Opacity slider to 0% to make the image invisible.
+This immediately records a keyframe [Opacity, time: 0s, value: 0%] (1) at the Playhead position.

 Step 4: In the Timeline pane, double-click the Opacity value and change the value to 100% (2).
-Another keyframe [Opacity, time: 1s, value: 100%] (2) is automatically inserted.
+Another keyframe [Opacity, time: 1s, value: 100%] (3) is automatically inserted.
 A bar between the two keyframes appears, indicating the Opacity property animation.

-(1) When automatic keyframing are enabled, two cases happen:
+(1) When automatic keyframing is enabled, either of the cases happens: